martensonbj/intro-to-go/README.md

 function you are testing.
 The only parameter passed into the test should be `t *testing.T`.

 Navigate to the `utils` directory and run `go test` and watch it pass!

+// To see a completed version of this section, checkout branch `02-packages-and-testing`

 ## Concurrency